 - Lack of daily project plan updates.

 - Poor project life cycle KPI monitoring and evaluation.

-- Breakdown in communication among stakeholders, pulling project team in multiple directions.
+- Breakdown in communication: pulling the project team in multiple directions.

-- Absence of Project Manger with experience for: business activities, project size, location and geography complexity, and technical knowledge & skills etc.
+- Absence of Project Manager with experience for business activities, project size, location and geography complexity, and technical knowledge and skills, etc.

 - No formal project team member role and responsibility assignment

 - Lack of essential business and technical resources

 - High project resources turnover